atu-se/atu.innomadic.com/courses/ftl/syllabus.md

 * [*Introduction to Theory of Computation* (Maheshwari/Smid)](http://cglab.ca/~michiel/TheoryOfComputation/TheoryOfComputation.pdf)

 ### Supplemental readings
-Supplemental reading and other materials will be linked on the course website at: https://atu-se.github.io/courses/ftl/ .
+Supplemental reading and other materials will be linked on the [course website](https://atu-se.github.io/courses/ftl/).
 Students are responsible for regularly checking the course website for updates.